-- 3. completion of at least 56 semester hours by the time the student begins the ITC program; - 4. completion of ENG 101 and 102, the Mathematics (MA) requirement, and the Literacy and Critical Inquiry (L) requirement or the Natural Science (SQ or SG) requirement, all with a grade of "C" or higher.
-These courses must be completed by the time the student submits application materials; - 5. demonstrated experience within the population the student plans to teach; - 6. formal application to the ITC must be made by February 1 for fall admission and September 1 for spring admission.
+- admission to ASU as a classified student.
+For students planning to begin the ITC program in spring semester, university admission materials should be submitted by May.
+For students planning to begin the ITC in fall semester, application materials must be submitted to university admissions by October.
+For more information on applying to ASU, access the Web site at www.asu.edu/admissions: - 2. a minimum 2.50 cumulative GPA (ASU GPA and transfer GPA combined); - 3. a minimum 2.50 cumulative ASU GPA by the time the student begins the ITC program; - 4. completion of at least 56 semester hours by the time the student begins the ITC program; - 5. completion of ENG 101 and 102, the Mathematics (MA) requirement, and the Literacy and Critical Inquiry (L) requirement or the Natural Science (SQ or SG) requirement, all with a grade of "C" (2.00) or higher, all of which must be completed by the time the student submits application materials; - 6. demonstrated experience within the population the student plans to teach; and - 7. formal application to the ITC must be made by February 1 for fall admission and September 1 for spring admission.

 Note: Secondary Education students must complete a portion of their academic specialization before submitting application materials.
+See an advisor for more details.

 Admission is a selective, competitive process and is not guaranteed to all that satisfy the minimum admission requirements.
-The ITC application is available online at coe.asu.edu/oss/admission.
+The ITC application is available online at coe.asu.edu/oss/admission before application deadlines.